jmuhlenberg/the_love_connection/present.md

 Now….
 Enter     margot722 as a userid ….
 This will give her a couple of matches

+We added an OR operator (double bars ||) when updating the user profile so if the field is not updated it will keep the original value.

 Update Margot with the exact same information except change the eye color to blue and she will get a different set of matches